daddel80/notepadpp-multireplace/README.md

 The **"Use List"** button toggles between processing the entire list or just the single "Find what" / "Replace with" fields.
 You can also press **Ctrl+L** from anywhere in the panel to toggle the list.

 - **Classic behavior (default)** — Toggling the list off collapses it to save screen space.
-- **Keep list always visible** — When this option is enabled in the Settings (List View and Layout), the list stays visible even while it is inactive.
+- **Keep list always visible** — When this option is enabled, the list stays visible even while it is inactive.
 Instead of collapsing, inactive entries are visually dimmed so the list remains usable as a reference while you work with the single input fields.
+Toggle it straight from the panel by **right-clicking the "Use List" button**, or in [Settings > List View and Layout](#3-list-view-and-layout).
 - **Ctrl+Shift bypass** — Hold **Ctrl+Shift** while clicking an action button (Find Next, Replace, Replace All, etc.) to momentarily flip the current list-vs-input mode: an active list is bypassed in favor of the input fields (and dims visually); a dimmed list (only possible with **Keep list always visible** enabled) is temporarily activated.
 Release the keys to return.
 Useful for quick one-off operations without toggling permanently.

 ### Replace All in One Pass